Virginia Barratt

 Virginia Barratt (born 1959) is an Australian researcher, artist, writer and performer.
-She is currently writing a PhD at Western Sydney University in the Writing and Society Centre.
-Barratt's doctoral research focuses on panic, affect and deterritorialization, explored through performance, experimental poetics and vocalities.
+She completed a PhD at Western Sydney University in the Writing and Society Centre.
+Barratt's doctoral research focused on panic, affect and deterritorialization, explored through performance, experimental poetics and vocalities.

 Born in the United Kingdom, from 1989 until 1991, Barratt worked as director of Australian Network for Art & Technology securing computers and software for artists at leading institutions and fostering discourse between scholars of art and technology.
 Barratt has said, "This kind of access was unprecedented, since computers were not personal and certainly not ubiquitous."

 In 1990, Virginia Barratt attended the Second International Symposium on Electronic Art in Groningen, Netherlands along with other ANAT ambassadors.